-Lotto Powerball $43 million: Ticket sales tipped to skyrocket
+Lotto Powerball: Numbers are in.
+Have you won $43 million?

 • 75 per cent of winners indulged in some international travel.

-Interesting facts about Lotto's big winners.
+Interesting facts about Lotto's big winners

 • 98 per cent of big winners still regularly buy Lotto tickets.